michaelrlai/practice/readme.md

-This repo is used for practice
+This repo is used for practice.